evillrich/drex-java/docs/binding.md

 ```

 **Key principles**:
-- Capture groups map to bindProperties array by index (first binding = capture 1, etc.)
+- Each property within bindProperties is positionally mapped to the corresponding regex capture group (first binding = capture 1, etc.)
 - No need to specify capture numbers explicitly
-- Single captures still use array format for consistency

 ---